RazElbaz/BigDataFInalProject/README.md

 Functional requirements:
 1. Ice cream chain offers five flavors of ice cream: chocolate, vanilla, strawberry, lemon and halva.
 2. The system will collect the branch data and their characteristics (at least 100 branches):

 • branch name

 • Locality

 • Owner details

 • Current stock for every ice cream flavor

 3. The system will display in real time through a dashboard and full appropriate graphs of each of the flavors In each branch (Chart Bar), the total stock of flavors in all branches (Chart Pie) and forecast Sales of a certain branch for a certain flavor for the coming week.

 4. The system will make it possible to learn from past data on the consumption of ice cream flavors and create a future consumption forecast from the following data:

 • day in the week

 • a month

 • Answers

 • Is it a holiday week

-The weather that day (very hot, hot, pleasant, cold, very cold)
+•The weather that day (very hot, hot, pleasant, cold, very cold)

 • Consumption level (for every taste): o Zero (under a kilo) o small (up to 20 kilos) o Medium (up to 60 kilos) o tall (up to 120 kilos) o very tall (over 120 kilos)

-• The size of the settlement (only eight values ​​are enough, you can group values ​​and define a scale Serial (.
+• The size of the settlement (only eight values ​​are enough, you can group values ​​and define a scale Serial ).

 • The type of population (Jews, Arabs, mixed). o toddler (ages 0-5) o Children and youth (ages 6-18)